 Step by Step Instructions

-Blend the walnuts and dates together into breadcrumb consistency.
+Whizz the walnuts and dates together in a blender into breadcrumb consistency.

 Melt butter, golden syrup, rapeseed oil, sugar, cinnamon and peanut butter together in a pan over low heat.

 Add the date mixture and flour and mix well to a very thick paste.

-Remove from the heat and stir in enough oats to make a very dry mix.
+Remove from the heat and stir in the oats to make a very dry mix.
 Add in extras like HFO Mighty Seeds and Hodmedod’s Quinoa puffs!

-Pat this mix into a square tin and bake for 10 – 15 minutes depending on your oven.
+Pat this mix into a 24 cms square tin and bake for 10 – 12 minutes.
 It will have risen a little and should be crispy round the edges but still quite soft to touch in the middle